-James: Nielsen is huge at it.
-They’ve actually been doing machine learning and AI before it became popular a few years ago.
+James: Nielsen, in fact, is huge at it.
+Indeed, they’ve been doing machine learning and AI before it became popular a few years ago.

 Roxanne: Are there any further thoughts you’d like to share?
 Anything exciting coming down the pipeline for you or Accenture?

 James: DevOpsDays is going to be great – make sure you register now!